Sgùrr nan Coireachan (Glenfinnan)

 The name Sgùrr nan Coireachan (Glenfinnan) translates from Scottish Gaelic as “Peak of the Corries”.

 Sgùrr nan Coireachan (Glenfinnan) is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.